 The cultures surveyed all held one — and often more — of these food categories as dietary staples.
 What’s the connection?

-High-quality (and often hydrogen-saturated) animal fats: the kind that deliver easily bioavailable fatty acids that human bodies need for proper functioning.
+High-quality (and often hydrogen-saturated) animal fats: the kind that delivers easily bioavailable fatty acids that human bodies need for proper functioning.
 Shortages in these nutritional building blocks can aggravate problems throughout the body.
 These are often first visible in problems with skin, hair, and nails, but can even extend to neurological conditions like anxiety, depression, and an inability to concentrate.

 Keeping the body — and the brain — stocked up on “healthy fats” can stop problems before they start and even reverse the symptoms from problems-already-begun.